 Then you can order the darned thing.
 Publication date is officially June 5.
 If you like it, please leave a review and tell all your coworkers and peers.
 It’s available worldwide in paperback, Kindle and Audio book.

 Readers of this blog probably don’t think about my non-fiction work very much, but let’s face it–Lucca, Byron and their colleagues don’t pay the bills.
 My newest book, co-written with my boss, friend and colleague Kevin Eikenberry is now available for pre-orders.

 Much as I’m trying to carve a niche for myself as a novelist, my first books–and the business that pays the bills–are non-fiction and center on business communication.
 That’s why I’m really proud to announce that (co-written with Kevin Eikenberry, peace be upon him) the new book is at the pubishers.

 If you manage a remote team, or work in a place where your co-workers are at home or spread around the globe, I invite you to check out the book.
+It offers advice such as how to set up a remote document upload flow using software from sites like FilecenterDMS.com, and how to coordinate a team on a remote basis.
 Since publication date isn’t until the end of April, you’ll be hearing more as the date gets nearer.
 In the meantime, I blog and write regularly at The Remote Leadership Institute site.
 Check it out or follow us on Twitter @LeadingRemotely

 Okay, so why am I a history freak?
 Because you can learn from it.
 This is especially true in business.
 There’s a book here somewhere about great business lessons from history.
 This is a YouTube video I made a couple of years ago to illustrate the point.